junxit/us-congress-bills-116/bill.md

     - **(A)** expand access to broadband in rural and underserved areas;
     - **(B)** expand the availability of affordable graphics processing units and high-performance computers in rural and underserved areas;
     - **(C)** improve digital infrastructure in the United States; and
-    - **(D)** make data created by federally funded scientific and technical research publicly available with appropriate privacy protections to provide artificial intelligence researchers with new data sets to train their systems.
+    - **(D)** make data created by federally-funded scientific and technical research publicly available with appropriate privacy protections to provide artificial intelligence researchers with new data sets to train their systems.
   - **(4)** *National computing and data resource* It is the sense of the House of Representatives that Congress should consider establishing a national computing and data resource.
   - **(5)** *Access to National Laboratories* It is the sense of the House of Representatives that the existing supercomputing labs at the national laboratories and technology centers of the Department of Energy should expand opportunities for academics and researchers to access such labs for artificial intelligence research and research related to artificial intelligence.
   - **(6)** *Tax incentives* It is the sense of the House of Representatives that Congress should examine whether targeted incentives and reforms to the Internal Revenue Code of 1986 would increase private sector research and development, particularly with respect to small cap corporations.